pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1128-1229-1230 Learning Security

+On the weekend we continue reading the Security Engineering book I have a great progress in the book.
+Monday I improve my English and continue reading also today I start to use ChatGPT while write code, ChatGPT help to create testing and give me ideas about what I do, coding using ChatGPT is funny.

 ##### Day 1227 Learning Scala

 Today I have a free day in my work, the whole day I have learned Scala, I start to read the Scala for the impatient book.
 The book is great and Scala is a great language to learn to have a lot of similitude with Python.
 I want to learn Scala with Apache spark, this is the idea.